aphyr/tesser/README.markdown

 ## Core

-[Tesser.core](http://aphyr.github.io/tesser/tesser.core.html) looks a lot like the Clojure seq API, but without preserving order, and running in parallel.
+[Tesser.core](http://aphyr.github.io/tesser/tesser.core.html) looks a lot like the Clojure seq API, and many of its functions have similar names.
+Their semantics differ, however: Tesser folds do not preserve the order of inputs, and when executed, they run in *parallel*.

 Applying a fold using `tesser.core/tesser` uses mutiple threads proportional to processor cores.
 Unlike reducers, we don't use the Java forkjoin pool, just plain old threads.
 I've seen too many weird performance issues compared to